Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

 If you have a kid, you might be wondering what is the cost for private schools in Warsaw.
 They are quite expensive.
-I remember we was paying 1200 PLN for the kindergarden.
-But this prices is with food and from 7:00 to 18:00.
+I remember we were paying 1200 PLN for the kindergarten.
+But these prices are with food and from 7:00 to 18:00.

-Public schools in the other hand are very cheap.
+Public schools, on the other hand, are very cheap.
 But they only speak Polish.
 We only pay 240 PLN per month and is with food until 17:00.

 Not sure what will be the cost for English speaking or other language speaking schools.
 But possibly they will be expensive.

 Eating and Drinking Out

 Already mentioned some information above.
 Consider the cost of one beer in a bar or club to be from 8 PLN to 30 PLN for the most expensive craft beer.